betatim/lhcb-starterkit/README.md

 DecayTreeTuple algorithm."

-We will cover everything you need to know to measure the branching ratio of J/Psi -> mumu K.
+We will cover everything you need to know to measure the branching ratio of B -> J/Psi K.

 Below a growing list of topics/ideas to cover.
 Ideally these will be combined/slimmed down into four hands-on